AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-edit-topics.md

 >[!NOTE]
 >
-> Any change to metadata fields available under [File properties](./web-editor-right-panel.md#file-properties) will also trigger the working copy indicator.
+> Any changes to the metadata fields available under [File properties](./web-editor-right-panel.md#file-properties) will also trigger the working copy indicator.
 A document version is marked as dirty when you add, delete, or modify any default or custom metadata fields.

 ![Version update indicator](images/version-update-indicator.png){width="550" align="left"}